rolba/ai-nimals/README.md

 https://ai-experiments.com/remove-similar-images-opencv/

 <b> 4. ai_nimals_dataset_splitter.py:</b><br>
-In a meantime it turned out that before I start generating h5py faile containers I need a script for splitting (copying) data to training, testing and validationg directories.
-Short description is coming.
+In a meantime it turned out that it will be more clear if I separate data splitting as new file.
+Before I start generating h5py faile containers of training, testing and validating data.
+I like those data stores as CSV files with image paths.
+<br>Description is in progress.
+I hope to have it done on wednesday 30th of october 2019.

+<b>It can me weird.
+But working withc AI is not only training your model.
+It is mostly preparing data for training.
+What usually takes about 80% of yor development time.
+I have been commiting my work for about 4 weeks.
+And still it's not finished.
+I have my scrapper, cleaner (x2), and CSV data sets splitter.
+It all leads to take care of h5py file containers.
+That is the starting point for our CNN Wonderland journey!
+I cant wait to show you how deep (learning) the rabbit hole goes!

 <b>Note.
 This repository is a WIP.
 The plan is to create nice robust calss for downloading images of MobileNetSSD classes.
 And maybe YOLO also :).
 Firstly I want to have full functionality before I rework this code<b>